Any combination of tool settings that are copied to the Adjustments Clipboard can be saved as a Custom Style.

 While that method is preferred when creating very specific Styles, you can, of course, copy all of the adjustments applied to an image using the global copy command and to the Adjustments Clipboard.

-With the Autoselect Adjusted option enabled (that automatically detects and selects the adjustments), this is similar to the Save User Style option found in the Styles and Presets tool and is the quickest method for saving adjustments as a User Style.
+With the Autoselect Adjusted option enabled (that automatically detects and selects the adjustments), this is similar to the Save Custom Style option found in the Styles and Presets tool and is the quickest method for saving adjustments as a Custom Style.

 Both options allow you to exclude certain items from the Clipboard before creating the Style.
 Ultimately, which method you choose will likely depend on personal preference.

-- Select the image in the browser and perform your adjustment using your chosen tool.
+- Select the image in the browser and perform adjustments using the preferred tool.

 - Click on the double-headed arrow icon in the tool’s title bar.
 The tool’s individual Adjustments Clipboard window opens.